DraxDomax/chatloss/README.md

 * Simple as a brick (and equally useful) HTTP/S client
 * SOAP/REST support as standard
 * Bespoke XML/JSON parsing and validation
-* Out-of-the-box secrets manager so you don't include passwords in plaintext (don't do this!) like a clown.
+* Out-of-the-box secrets manager so you don't include passwords in plaintext (don't do this!) like a clown
+* REAL server with simple facility to mock your API

 ...
 More coming here ...